top of page

 When are you hiring?

-Authentic Alliance opened in January of 2024 and is hiring therapists and clinical supervisors with experience working with relationhips (including CNM) this year.
+Authentic Alliance is hiring for a licensed therapist who is also a clinical supervisor with experience working with gender diverse clients and relationship therapy (including CNM).
 We are also looking for specialized life coaches for neurodivergent and/or LGBT clients.
 If you feel you would be a good fit, there is more info on how to contact us here.

 bottom of page